delfick/photons/docs/start/tile_animations.rst

 In such an environment, you can tell photons to throttle the messages that are sent to the tiles.

-You can do this via configuration or via environment variables.
+You can do this via :ref:`configuration <config_file>` or via environment variables.

-If you choose configuration, in your ``lifx.yml`` (or configuration specified by the ``LIFX_CONFIG`` environment variable) have something like:

 .. code-block:: yaml